polkadot-developers/polkadot-docs/tutorials/blockchains/custom-blockchains/build-a-parachain/connect-a-parachain.md

 Before you begin, ensure that you have the following prerequisites:

-- Configured a local relay chain with two validators as described in the [Prepare a Local Relay Chain](/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain/) tutorial
+- Configured a local relay chain with two validators as described in the [Prepare a Relay Chain](/tutorials/blockchains/custom-blockchains/build-a-parachain/prepare-relay-chain){target=\_blank} tutorial
 - You are aware that parachain versions and dependencies are tightly coupled with the version of the relay chain they connect to and know the software version you used to configure the relay chain

 ## Build the Parachain Template